mzemplenyi/mzemplenyi.github.io/teaching.md

 + **Description:** A two-hour introduction to Stata course for incoming graduate students
 + **Materials:**<a href="https://www.hsph.harvard.edu/orientation/stata-module/"> Online Stata module</a>

+I have also served as a teaching assistant and research mentor for numerous other courses.
+Please see my <a href="https://isabelfulcher.github.io/img/ifulcher_cv.png"> CV</a> for a full list.

 <!---
 ## Additional Experience _(by location)_